DefaultRisk.com the web's biggest credit risk modeling resource.

 In Rememberance: World Trade Center (WTC)

-Computational Techniques for Basic Affine Models of Portfolio Credit Risk
+Computational Techniques for basic Affine Models of Portfolio Credit Risk

 by Andreas Eckner of Stanford University

-Abstract: This paper presents computational techniques that make a certain class of fully dynamic intensity-based models for portfolio credit risk, along the lines of Duffie and Gârleanu (2001) and Mortensen (2006), just as computationally tractable as the static copula model.
-Compared to previous such models in the literature, we improve the fit to CDX tranche spreads by a factor of around five, by explicitly taking liquidity and modified-restructuring risk into account, and by allowing for a more flexible correlation structure.
+Abstract: This paper presents computational techniques that make a certain class of fully dynamic intensity-based models for portfolio credit risk, along the lines of Duffie and Gārleanu (2001) and Mortensen (2006), just as computationally tractable as the Gaussian copula model.
+For this model, we improve the fit to tranche spreads by a factor of around three, by allowing for a more flexible correlation structure, and by accounting for market frictions due to bid-offer spreads.
 The resulting model can be used to hedge a wide range of risks in the credit market, such as the risk of changes in correlations, volatilities, or idiosyncratic default risk.

 JEL Classification: C63, G12, G33.

-Keywords: credit risk, correlated default, structured credit derivatives, affine jump diffusion, intensity-based model, CDO pricing.
+Keywords: credit risk, correlated default, structured credit derivatives, affine jump diffusion, intensity-based model, CDO pricing

-Books Referenced in this Paper: (what is this?)
+Books Referenced in this paper: (what is this?)

-Download paper (320K PDF) 39 pages
+Download paper (305K PDF) 37 pages